 Kim Weeber, guiding teacher

 Kim Weeber started practicing meditation in 1987 in the yoga tradition, with Self Realization Fellowship.
-Starting in 1989, she did Zen koan practice with Danan Henry, Roshi, of the Denver Zen Center.
+Starting in 1988, she practiced Zen koans with Danan Henry, Roshi, of the Denver Zen Center.
 She also studied with Robert Aitken, Roshi, continuing Zen practice until 1997.
 Her Zen practice included sesshin, 6 week work retreats, and membership in the Monastery Without Walls program.

 She was introduced to Vipassana in 1997, and was able to study with Bhante Gunaratana, and his student, Matthew Flickstein, as well as Jacqueline Mandel, who introduced her to teaching the Dharma.
 She ran a weekly meditation class for prisoners for 2 years in Ohio.

 At a 5 ½ month retreat at Gaia House in the UK, she studied with Christina Feldman and Yanai Postelnik.
 Her studies included several months of jhana practice, as well as an introduction to Dzogchen from Charles Genoud, of the Ningma Tibetan tradition.
 When she moved to Northampton, she was asked by Arinna Weisman to be a practice leader at Dhamma Dena/Insight Meditation Center of Pioneer Valley.